 Parent's Guide on How to Find the Best Laptop for College

-Whether you’re upgrading from their old high school computer, or a buying first student laptop, choosing the right one can make a big difference in the educational experience.
-Needing the ability to handle online research, collaboration with peers, creating multimedia projects – not to mention all of the recreational options it has, a student’s laptop might just be the most important tool in their college survival kit.
+Whether you’re upgrading from their old high school computer, or buying their first student laptop, choosing the right one can make a big difference in the educational experience.
+Needing the ability to handle online research, collaboration with peers, creating multimedia projects —not to mention all of the recreational options it has, a student’s laptop might just be the most important tool in their college survival kit.

 What should you be looking for in a student laptop?

-With all of the options out there, it can be tough to figure out what’s a must-have feature vs. what’s a nice-to-have.
-We’ve broken it all down into five key topics, so you can ace your “Best laptop for a college student” exam!
-(Just kidding – there’s no exam.)
+With all the options out there, it can be tough to figure out what’s a must-have feature vs. what’s a nice-to-have.
+We’ve broken it all down into seven key topics, so you can ace your “Best laptop for a college student” exam!
+(Just kidding—there’s no exam.)